 - Former (dead) cabinet ministers and other influential politicians are included in the Oxford Dictionary of National Biography [Ref.
 DA28 OXF].
 Also available online at www.oxforddnb.com.

 Parliament has its own archive.
-This does not, of course, include government papers - which are at The National Archive and some of these (mainly cabinet minutes and memoranda) are available online (see discussion of TNA below in the Archives section).
+This does not, of course, include government papers - see below

 The Electoral Commission maintains the official register of political parties and their finances: parties' annual accounts and information on donations, loans, and election campaign spending